MakroStrings/MakroStrings/README.md

-- 👋 Hi, I’m @MakroStrings
+-  Hi, I’m @MakroStrings
-- 👀 I’m interested in security coding
+-  I’m interested in security coding
-- 🌱 I’m currently learning C#
+-  I’m currently learning C#
-- 💞️ I’m looking to collaborate on anythig really just wanting to learn more
+-  I’m looking to collaborate on anything really just wanting to learn more
+-  I am very new and really interested in coding

 <!---